-“Laughing thinker” is what a friend calls me.
-I look deeply into simple things and find profound meaning, and sometimes those simple things are hilarious.
+One of my friends calls me a “Laughing thinker.”
+I look deeply into simple things and find profound meaning.
+And sometimes those simple, profound things are funny.

-I write fiction and personal reflections that I post on my Science and Story blog.
-I am currently enrolled in the Creative Writing – Fiction, Creative Non-Fiction, Poetry program at the Humber School for Writers where I am working through my first draft of a novel entitled Life Lessons from Dead Women.
-(The dead really know how to live, and they know the world is better with the Montreal Expos in it.)
+I write fiction and personal reflections that I post on my blog page.
+I recently completed the Creative Writing – Fiction, Creative Non-Fiction, Poetry program at the Humber School for Writers where I worked through my first draft of a novel about a woman who wants to bring back the Montreal Expos.
+(Because the world is better with the Montreal Expos in it.)

 My short stories have been published in literary magazines and anthologies.
 You can read the latest one, Beating the Odds, in the Blood Is Thicker anthology.